saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 ## Research Questions

 ### Research Question #1
-**Do significant delays exist between enrolling in an event, entering into the system, and the enrollment approval?**
+**Do significant delays exist between enrolling in an event, entering it into the system, and its enrollment approval?**

 ### The Decisions our Analysis Targets Could Support

-It will help the HFS to know the average time taken for a person to complete the full process for any event that is organized in different facility till date.
-So that If they find any delay in enrolling, then they can take action on the particular location and improve the approving process.
+This research question will help the HFS to know the average time taken for a person to complete the full enrollment process for any event.
+Moreover, this is organized by different facilities and accounts for data over the last few years.
+This research question uncovers patterns related to enrollment delays.
+HFS can use this information to take action at particular locations in order to improve the enrollment/approval proces.

-The  research question also help in tracking the process of enrollment in all facilities concerning state.

-This research explores the whole topic with the help of years.
-I compared the average time taken for the total registration process for a facility in a state with respect to years.

 ### Research Question #2
 **Do HFS facility locations have a significant effect on the number of